Acacia estrophiolata: Distribution

 It is usually found in areas with about 220–350 mm/year of average rainfall.A. estrophiolata grows mostly on sandy alluvial flats in sandy well drained soils, found as scattered trees among tall open shrubland and open woodland communities.

 Uses

 Food

-Traditionally, Australian Aborigines would use the gum from the tree as a sweet bushtucker treat.
+Traditionally, Aboriginal Australians would use the gum from the tree as a sweet bushtucker treat.
 Its name in the Arrernte language of Central Australia is Ngkwarle athenge arlperle.
 It is still sometimes eaten today.

 The gum is snapped off the branches, either clear or red.
 It is then ground and mixed with a little water, then left to set again to a chewable gum, and eaten with a small stick.

 Forage

 The tree makes good forage for livestock.
 The seeds are edible and are 28.9% protein.

 Traditional medicine

 Parts of the tree are used topically to treat skin problems such as burns, cuts, scabies, sores and it is also used for treating major wounds.
 It is used as a lotion to treat eye problems.